- 62 Black Mountain Rd., Suite 101

 Police Department

-Vehicles parked in the downtown lots must be removed tonight or they may be towed at the owner’s expense.
+Vehicles parked in the downtown lots must be removed or they may be towed at the owner’s expense.

-Snow will be removed from the uncovered parking lots in Brattleboro’s downtown area starting around 12 a.m. on Dec.
-5. Vehicles parked in the downtown lots must be removed or they may be towed at the owner’s expense.
+Snow and ice will be removed from the uncovered parking lots in Brattleboro’s downtown area starting around midnight tonight and into the early morning hours.